ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2024-05-16-copilot_topic.md

 ## Beyond safety

 Safety, security and fairness in AI systems are important and complex topics, which, we as users of genAI, should nonetheless keep in mind.
-In the example above, Copilot's hesitation mitigates risks due to genAI having a harmful output, but it also creates risks due to genAI not having a good output.
+In the example above, Copilot's hesitation mitigates risks due to genAI having a harmful output, but it also creates risks due to **genAI not having a good output**.

 - Will valuable information about disadvantaged groups of people, for example immigrants or transgender individuals, be kept unattended due to AI safety measures?